tenzir/tenzir/doc/cli/vast-import.md

 #### `vast.import.batch-timeout`

-Sets a timeout for forwarding buffered table slices to the importer.
-If the timeout fires before a table slice reaches `vast.import.batch-size`, then the table slice will contain fewer events but ship immediately.
+Sets a time limit for forwarding buffered table slices to the importer.
+If the time limit is hit while the source is still busy processing data, the current batch will be filled to `vast.import.batch-size`, then the buffered batches will be send to the node.
+The default batch timeout is 1 second.

+#### `vast.import.read-timeout`

+Sets a timeout for reading from input sources.
+If no data is received for the set amount of time, the process will close the current batch and retry at a later time.
+The default read timeout is 20 milliseconds.